 Morocco victims of Spain's 1920s chemical bombs demand a voice

 This year marks the 100th anniversary of one of the most terrible and bloodiest colonial crimes in history — one which still has not been recognised nor whose people have ever been compensated for.
-We are talking about Spain's chemical campaign over the Moroccan Rif (a mountain region in the country's north-west), which it colonised from 1923 to 1927.
+We are talking about Spain's chemical campaign over the Moroccan Rif (a mountain region in the country's north-east) which it once colonised, and which lasted from 1923 to 1927.

 After a rebellion led by Riffian leader Abdelkrim Al-Khattabi concluded in an overwhelming victory for the Amazigh tribes of northern Morocco, and in the liberation of the region from two decades of Spanish colonial rule, Spain and the other European colonial powers were in a state of fear.

-Note: This article was amended on 19 April to correct the Rif as in the north-east of the country.